 Consider the example program in Figure~\ref{fig:symvar_example}.
-An intra-procedural symbolic variable analysis will identify the \code{a} variable in the \code{main} function as a symbolic source first and the mark call sites at lines 10 and 12 as symbolic due data dependance on \code{a}.
-However, none of the instructions in the \code{foo} function will be marked as symbolic because function foo does not have any explicit symbolic sources and symbolic variables are not propagated to callees at their call sites.
-We address this limitation by updating the symbolic sources of the callees at each call site and re-processing the callee if there is a change in the symbolic sources.
-First we mark the symbolic sources for all the functions in the program and insert each function into a work list.
-Then we process each function in the work list and propagate the symbolic property to other instructions within the function based on data or sync-dependances (similar to divergence analysis).
-Once the function is processed we check each call site in the function.
-If the call site is marked as symbolic, that means at least one argument of the function is symbolic.
-If that argument is not already marked symbolic we proceed to mark it as symbolic and insert that function into the work list for re-processing.
+An intra-procedural symbolic variable analysis will identify the variable \code{a} in the function \code{main} as a symbolic source first and mark the call sites at Lines 10 and 12 as symbolic due to their data dependence on \code{a}.
+However, none of the instructions in the function \code{foo} will be marked as symbolic because function foo does not have any explicit symbolic sources, and symbolic variables are not propagated to callees at their call sites.
+We address this limitation by updating the symbolic sources of the callees at each call site and re-processing the callee if the symbolic sources change.

+First, we mark the symbolic sources for all the functions in a program and insert each function into a work list.
+Then, we process each function in the work list and propagate the symbolic property to other instructions within the function based on data- or sync-dependences (\ie similar to divergence analysis).
+Once the function is processed, we check each call site.
+If the call site is marked as symbolic, at least one function argument is symbolic.
+If an argument is not marked symbolic, we mark it symbolic and insert the function into the work list for re-processing.
 This analysis is inter-procedural but context-insensitive.
-Context-sensitive analysis is not required because we are only interested in applying the \name transformation at symbolic branches at compile time.
-In the example program (Figure~\ref{fig:symvar_example}), processing main function initially will mark call sites at lines 10 and 12 as symbolic.
-Then re-processing of function \code{foo} will mark all operations in the function as symbolic (lines 2, 4 because of input argument \code{x} and line 3 because of argument \code{y}).
-Note that for function with variable number of arguments ({\em variadic functions})~\cite{variadic_func} we mark all accesses to the variable arguments as symbolic if at least one of them is found to be symbolic at a call site.
+A context-sensitive analysis is unnecessary because we only want to apply the \name transformation at symbolic branches at compile-time.
+In the example program (Figure~\ref{fig:symvar_example}), processing the function main initially will mark call sites at Lines 10 and 12 as symbolic.
+Then, re-processing of function \code{foo} will mark all operations in that function as symbolic (Lines 2, 4 because of input argument \code{x} and Line 3 because of argument \code{y}).
+Note that for functions with a variable number of arguments ({\em variadic functions})~\cite{variadic-func}, we mark all accesses to the variable arguments as symbolic if at least one of them is found to be symbolic at a call site.